Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Optimal Policy for Distance-Based MDP

 \subsubsection{Finding the Coefficients}

-The coefficients $A_{k}$ and $B_{k}$ are unknowns in the solution (\ref{eq:finalSolution}) that need to be evaluated using additional constraints.
-These coefficients may be different for states within different intervals of $[n_{k-1}, n_k]$.
-After these coefficients are determined, (\ref{eq:finalSolution}) holds for all $d\in [n_{k-1}, n_k]$.
+The coefficients $A_{k}$ and $B_{k}$ are unknowns in the solution (\ref{eq:finalSolution}) that need to be found using additional constraints.
+Their values may be different for different $k$.
+After $A_{k}$ and $B_{k}$ are determined, (\ref{eq:finalSolution}) holds for all $d\in [0,N]$.